Niven Busch: Early career

-Born in New York City, Busch began his writing career in the early twenties, when he went to work for Time Magazine (co-founded by Busch's cousin, Briton Hadden).
+Born in New York City, he graduated from Hoosac School and matriculated at Princeton University.
+Busch left Princeton in 1924 to join the staff of Time (the magazine was co-founded by Busch's cousin, Briton Hadden).
 Before departing for Hollywood a decade later, Busch had risen to editor at the weekly, working simultaneously for The New Yorker, where he contributed profiles on famous Americans.
 (These articles were collected into his first book, the non-fiction Twenty-One Americans.)

 In 1932, realizing he had gone as far as he was likely to go as a New York-based magazine writer/editor, Busch re-connected with agent Myron Selznick, whom Busch knew through his father, an executive who had worked for Myron's father Lewis in the teens and early twenties.

 Myron Selznick soon secured work for Busch at Warner Bros.
 Pictures, and Busch decamped to Los Angeles to write his first film, Howard Hawks's The Crowd Roars.
 One of four writers on the production, Busch's name was misspelled in the credits.